Augmentative & Alternative Communication (AAC)

 https://technologyvoicesaac.com

-Technology Voices is a small speech-language pathology practice specializing in providing Augmentative and Alternative Communication (AAC) services to people of all ages in the greater Los Angeles area.
-We offer comprehensive home and community-based AAC services including assessment, trial, training, therapy, and consultation.
+Technology Voices is a small speech-language pathology practice specializing in providing Augmentative and Alternative Communication (AAC) services to people of all ages in Oakland, CA. We offer AAC assessment, trial, training, therapy, and consultation in-person in the East Bay, CA and virtually in all of CA.

 Wings Speech and Language Services